HaidyHossam/Voice-Cloning/README.md

 # Usage

 python main.py -i  "This is a test to the model" -a samples/audio_0.wav -o  output4
--i: Text input
+-i: Text input.
--a: Input Sample Path
+-a: Input Sample Path.
--o: Output Path/Filename
+-o: Output Path/Filename.